PedroFellipe/netshowme-test/README.md

     php artisan test

-When performing unit tests, you should receive this as a result
+When performing unit tests, you should receive this as result

   ![Alt text](unit_tests.png?raw=true "Title")